chloemonty/GEOL0069_Project/README.md

 Sentinel-1 backscatter has been shown in the past to be related to sea ice roughness in studies such the one conducted by Segal et al. (2020) and Chen et al. (2024).
 The single polarisation HH channel was selected on its own over using it in combination with the HV channel due to the noisy artefacts that are visible in sub-swaths of the EW mode.

+The photogrammetry data used to produce the digital elevation models (DEMs) utilised here were taken between the 18th-22nd of April 2023 over Pond Inlet, in the Canadian Arctic, during a field campaign for _Sikuttiaq_, a project to improve sea ice travel safety maps in the area by the Canada-Inuit Nunangat-United Kingdom Arctic Programme’s (Newman et al., 2018; CINUK, n.d.).

-In this project, root mean square (RMS) calculations over photogrammetry-derived digital elevation models (DEMs) are colocated with HH brightness datapoints in order to produce a regression model between the two and predict sea ice roughness based on HH backscatter.
+In this project, root mean square (RMS) calculations over photogrammetry-derived DEMs are colocated with HH brightness datapoints in order to produce a regression model between the two and predict sea ice roughness based on HH backscatter.
 The data used to produce these DEMs comes from a locality called Pond Inlet in the Canadian Arctic.

 The regression model trained using data over Pond Inlet is also applied here to the localities of Cambridge Bay and Arctic Bay.